 View tranche three of the Federal Government's revised draft legislation and explanatory materials (released 12 October 2018) about the CCIV:

 Revised CCIV Bill: Tranche Two

 View tranche two of the Federal Government's revised draft legislation and explanatory materials (released 19 July 2018) about the CCIV:

 View tranche one of the Federal Government's revised draft legislation and explanatory materials (released 13 June 2018) about the CCIV:

 View the Federal Government's draft legislation and explanatory materials about the tax framework for the CCIV:

-View ASIC's new and updated regulatory guidance in relation to CCIVs, Australian Asia Region Funds Passport vehicles and managed investment schemes:
+View our submissions in respect of ASIC's new and updated regulatory guidance in relation to CCIVs, Australian Asia Region Funds Passport vehicles and managed investment schemes: